Simulating Human-like Daily Activities with Desire-driven Autonomy: Acknowledgments

-This work was supported by the National Science and Technology Major Project (2022ZD0114904), NSFC-6247070125, NSFC-62406010, the State Key Lab of General Artificial Intelligence at Peking University, Qualcomm University Research Grant, and Wuhan East Lake High-Tech Development Zone, National Comprehensive Experimental Base for Governance of Intelligent Society.
+This work was supported by the National Science and Technology Major Project (2022ZD0114904), NSFC-6247070125, NSFC-62406010, the State Key Lab of General Artificial Intelligence at Peking University, the Fundamental Research Funds for the Central Universities, Qualcomm University Research Grant, and Wuhan East Lake High-Tech Development Zone, National Comprehensive Experimental Base for Governance of Intelligent Society.
 We thank Wei Wang, Junqi Wang, Prof. Jiayu Zhan, and Prof. Song-Chun Zhu for their helpful discussion in our early work.